 The Gyptian ceremony was an interesting addition to the text, beautifully thought-out as a representation of Gyptian culture.
 In the ceremony a ring was made with silver donated from all the Gyptian families and presented to Tony Costa, a teenager whose dæmon has settled into her final form.
 This demonstrates the close-knit ties between Gyptian families, who are water-travellers and traders.
 Whilst loosely inspired by cultures such as the Romani people they are not actual representations of them, but a representation of the working classes in Lyra’s world.
-There are wealthy Gyptians, as well as poor, they are a multi-cultural group with names of Greek and Thai as well as Anglo origins and choose to live on the fringes of society.
+There are wealthy Gyptians, as well as poor, they are a multi-cultural group with names of various origins and choose to live on the fringes of society.
 That Pullman depicted them as more honourable and more trustworthy than much of the upper-class in Oxford is, of course, telling.
 The incandescent Anne-Marie Duff plays the beloved Ma Costa.
 Thus far there has been no display of her superior wealth to the other Gyptians.
 Perhaps visually portraying the Gyptians as more or less equal in terms of wealth will maintain the air of closeness amongst the Gyptians that is difficult to find outside their community in Oxford.
 It also appears that Tony Makarios’s character has been merged with that of Billy Costa’s again, for brevity, a decision that follows both the play and the 2007 film, but I will discuss that further under book spoilers.

 You also could not watch Lyra’s Jordan without marvelling at the wonderful cast and performances.
 Every single character is well-realised with even Ian Gelder’s small role as Lyra’s tutor, Librarian Charles, touching one’s heart with his love and concern for his young charge.
 James McAvoy and Ruth Wilson’s performances are simply thunderous, the latter’s first appearance accompanied by the strains of Darth Vader-esque score as she strides through the halls of Jordan towards her purpose.
 Ruth Wilson oozes the easy charm and confidence her character requires and, just as importantly, the sexuality that Mrs. Coulter exudes, sorely lacking in the previous repressive screen incarnation.